raul23/SimulRPi/README.rst

 **SimulRPi** also simulates these I/O devices connected to an RPi:

 - push buttons by listening to pressed keyboard keys and
-- LEDs by displaying small dots blinking on the terminal along with their GPIO \
+- LEDs by displaying dots blinking in the terminal along with their GPIO pin number.
-  pin number.

 When a LED is turned on, it is shown as a red dot in the terminal.
 The package `pynput`_ is used to monitor the keyboard for any pressed key.